Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Summary:

-- Recent graduate with a Bachelor’s degree in Business Administration and experience in customer service and sales.
-Proven ability to work in an organisation and possess strong communication skills.
+- Recent graduate with a bachelor’s degree in Business Administration and experience in customer service and sales.
+Proven ability to work in an organisation and possess excellent communication skills.

 Education: